Your comprehensive guide to the best wallets for storing XRP (XRP).

 Having said that, this is an online wallet, so it’s never going to be as safe as storing your funds in an offline hardware wallet.
 There’s also no iOS app, which is a real drawback for iPhone owners.

-Tips for securely storing your Ripple
+Tips for securely storing your XRP

 - Keep your private keys private.
 Make sure you never share any private keys with anyone else.
 Keep a backup and store it in a safe place.